| Ch 6 -- The C and C++ Programming Languages

 INT_MIN and INT_MAX.
 The qualifier unsigned moves the

+range one bit higher, to the equivalent of INT_MAX-INT_MIN.
 Floating point numbers are used for more complicated mathematics.
 Integer mathematics

 is limited to integer results.
 With integers, 3/2 equals 1.
 Floating point numbers